Exabyte-io/documentation/docs/billing/upgrade-service-level.md

 ## Make the payment to activate the service

-In the same way as adding credit, you can select Auto-renew, in order to safeguard this level of service before the validity period expires.
-Click Confirm to make the payment and activate your new service level.
+In the same way as adding credit, you can select **Auto-renew**, in order to safeguard this level of service before the validity period expires.
+Click **Confirm** to make the payment and activate your new service level.